U.S. chemical distributor Univar valued at $3 billion in IPO

-June 17 (Reuters) - Univar Inc priced its initial public offering at $22 per share on Wednesday, valuing the U.S. chemical distributor at about $3.03 billion.
+(Reuters) - Univar Inc (UNVR.N) priced its initial public offering at $22 per share on Wednesday, valuing the U.S. chemical distributor at about $3.03 billion.

 The IPO raised $770 million, after the initial public offering of 35 million shares was priced at the top end of the expected price range.